 Clare is an Experienced Registered Yoga Teacher (E-RYT 500), Registered Children’s Yoga Teacher (RCYT) and a Registered Prenatal Yoga Teacher (RPYT) with the Yoga Alliance.

 I absolutely adored Clare from the moment I met her.
-She has a powerful, loving energy and is passionate about educating and empowering women through such a vital time in their lives.
-I was lucky enough to complete my 85 hour YTT while I was pregnant and without a doubt Clare not only prepared me to teach pre and postnatal yoga, she prepared me to be in my pregnant body and to birth in a way that I felt more knowledgeable, empowered and informed about.
+She has powerful, loving energy and is passionate about educating and empowering women through such a vital time in their lives.
+I was lucky enough to complete my 85-hour YTT while I was pregnant and without a doubt Clare not only prepared me to teach pre and postnatal yoga, she prepared me to be in my pregnant body and to birth in a way that I felt more knowledgeable, empowered and informed about.
 The education I received from this course was second to none - in fact, when I did my birthing classes I could not believe how much I already knew purely from the education I had received over 3 weekends in Mamata Yoga training.
 And then having Clare share herself and her heart each and every day in our classes made her teachings so much more relevant and real which was just icing on the cake.
 Clare is so, so intelligent, hilarious, caring beyond belief, has a wealth of experience to teach from, and is willing to put her heart on a platter for her students.
-This to me, is the perfect role-modeling for becoming a teacher of our pre and postnatal population.
-There needs to be more of this love, this honesty, this education, and this energy for women in this phase of their lives and Clare exemplifies this throughout her trainings while providing a truly wonderful education, and provides outstanding resources.
-The required assignments, readings and her extra, optional recommendations of books, documentaries and practices for women's health were extremely relevant and wonderfully complemented the course.
+This to me is the perfect role-modelling for becoming a teacher of our pre and postnatal population.
+There needs to be more of this love, this honesty, this education, and this energy for women in this phase of their lives and Clare exemplifies this throughout her training while providing a truly wonderful education, and provides outstanding resources.
+The required assignments, readings and her extra, optional recommendations of books, documentaries and practices for women's health were extremely relevant and wonderfully complimented the course.

-I went to this training to further my own education and connect more deeply into my own practice but I left the training as a truly passionate advocate for women's health, choices, and unique journeys through what is most-likely the most significant life-changing time they will ever experience.
+I went to this training to further my own education and connect more deeply into my own practice but I left the training as a truly passionate advocate for women's health, choices, and unique journeys through what is most likely the most significant life-changing time they will ever experience.
 I honestly couldn't be more grateful for this training, for Clare and for the lifelong education I have received from Mamata Yoga.